 The screen that appears as a picture is printing was edited slightly.
 The big "Love" graphic was removed, as was the name of the bear enemy from Super Mario Land 2 (Tamanoripu).

 The "stand by" screen that appears when transferring pictures between two Game Boy Cameras is different between both versions.
 The international version uses art of Peach and Wario from Mario Kart 64.
-In the Japanese version, there is a strange and inverted picture of two people, text which translates to "we have many ideas" and Nintendo's first logo, which does a disappearing and reappearing pattern.
+In the Japanese version, there is a strange and inverted picture of two people, text which translates to "full of ideas" and Nintendo's first logo, which does a disappearing and reappearing pattern.

 The strange image in the Japanese release was changed to an image of Mario for the international release.

 These are pictures that come pre-loaded with the device.
 Since they were all rearranged for the international release, they've been organized by region exclusives.